Air humidifiers have the function of keeping the ambient air humidity level within the standards, thus facilitating breathing.

 There are basically 4 types of humidifiers:

 – Central humidifiers: Usually built into the heating or air conditioning system.
+You will need to check out an ac installation jacksonville fl service, or one similar, to discuss this.

 – Ultrasonic humidifiers: They work by producing a mist through ultrasonic vibrations.